dundalek/daba/README.md

 - DuckDB
 - H2

-And likely other databases that provide JDBC driver
+And likely other databases that provide a JDBC driver.

 ## API

-open
+See [example/user.clj](example/user.clj) which includes examples using the API from REPL.